 Everything You Need to Know About Gorilla Trekking

 It's a deeply primal experience to sit on the African jungle's leafy floor and experience a family of critically endangered mountain gorillas.
-Less than 1000 mountain gorillas still survive with almost all of them living within three heavily protected national parks: Bwindi Impenetrable Forest and Mgahinga Gorilla National Park in Uganda, and on the slopes of mountains in Rwanda's Volcanoes National Park.
-If you're thinking of doing a gorilla trek in Uganda or Rwanda, here's everything you need to know.
+Less than 1000 mountain gorillas still survive with almost all of them living within three national parks: Bwindi Impenetrable Forest and Mgahinga Gorilla National Park in Uganda and on the slopes of mountains in Rwanda's Volcanoes National Park.
+Odzala-Kokoua National Park in the Republic of Congo is home to the critically endangered Western lowland gorilla.
+If you're thinking of doing a gorilla trek in Uganda, Rwanda or Congo, here's everything you need to know.

 WHAT IS GORILLA TREKKING?

 On a gorilla trek, visitors embark on a guided hike through dense forests, following the trail of gorilla groups.
 Once the gorillas are discovered, trekkers are rewarded with a truly once-in-a-lifetime experience, immersing themselves in the presence of these gentle giants.
 Beyond the adventure and wonder it offers, gorilla trekking plays a vital role in conservation efforts.
 A gorilla trek directly contributes to the conservation of gorilla habitats and the upliftment of local communities.